Found by AI

 Profile: Consulting firm, accounting practice, law firm (regional/national), marketing agency.
 Revenue $3M-$50M.
 Monthly marketing budget $10,000-$40,000.

-Professional services buyers use AI assistants to shortlist firms before making any inquiry.
-The purchase decision is high-stakes, low-frequency, and research-intensive — exactly the behavior pattern where AI assistants are most trusted.
-A business owner asking "best growth strategy consultant for Series B startup" is delegating a significant decision to the AI's recommendation.
+Professional services buyers use AI assistants to shortlist firms before any inquiry.
+The decision is high-stakes, low-frequency, and research-intensive - exactly the pattern where AI assistants are most trusted.
+A business owner asking "best growth strategy consultant for Series B startup" delegates a significant decision to the AI.
 Being cited requires demonstrating expertise through published, attributable, structured content.

 Channel Allocation Monthly Spend ($20K budget) Priority Tactics